Pen To Print

 Thursday Youth Connectors: Food For Thought

-Hello, I’m Najam, here to introduce the ‘Food For Thought’ week on the youth segment of ‘Thursday Connectors’.
+Hello, I’m Malik, here to introduce the ‘Food For Thought’ week on the youth segment of ‘Thursday Connectors’.
 We’re discussing food today and we have an exciting line-up of young writers who’ve connected with us and told us how food impacts on their feelings and memories.

 First up, I’ll be sharing a story I wrote for the ‘Write Back’ programme when I was still at school.
 The story, A Pocket Full Of Chilli Powder, highlights my grandad’s struggles in the 1960s when he was himself a school kid.
 For his own safety and in his fight against racism, he’d carry a pack of chillies in his pocket to use as defence in the likelihood of an attack by the skinheads who roamed the streets of east London in those days, looking for trouble.
 I think you’ll enjoy this.
 But please do bear in mind, I was 14 when I wrote it!